 Christmas is right around the corner, and these Christmas side dishes are the perfect addition to your family’s feast.

-You can’t go wrong with any of these dishes!
+You can’t go wrong with any of these dishes any time of year.
+But they’re extra special during the holidays.

-Whether your family sticks to traditional classics or you’re looking to branch out to some more modern flavors, there is a dish for everyone on this list!
+So whether your family sticks to the classics or you’re looking to branch out, there’s a Christmas side dish for everyone on this list.

 This traditional classic is the perfect addition to any meal, but especially a Christmas meal!